How to Implement a Calculator

 and reset num

-Also, note that not only encountering a new operator will trigger a push to the stack, but when i
+Also, not only when you meet a new operator should you push to the stack.
+When i

 3. Handling Multiplication and Division

-Actually, the idea is not much different from handling only addition and subtraction.
-Take the string 2-3*4+5
+The idea is almost the same as just handling addition and subtraction.
+Let's use the string 2-3*4+5

-as an example, the core idea is still to break the string into pairs of operators and numbers.
+as an example.
+The core idea is still to break the string into pairs of symbols and numbers.

-For example, the above example can be broken down into +2
+For example, this can be split into +2

 , -3